Pocket/pocket-ios/README.md

 ## Setup Pocket Secrets File

-pocket-ios requires secrets to run, we have included some mock secrets in the repo but if you are a Mozillan or Pocketeer you can obtain a 1st party Pocket consumer key from the Pocket Team.
+pocket-ios requires a secrets.xcconfig file to run and secrets_test.xcconfig file to test, we have included some mock secrets in the repo but if you are a Mozillan or Pocketeer you can obtain the actual secret keys from the Pocket Team.
 External contributors may generate their own Pocket API keys at https://getpocket.com/developer/ though some features (payments, for example) will still not work.

 Once obtained you can run the following command from the root directory: